Are Brugmansia Angels Trumpets Poisonous Or Toxic?

 Learn more about Angel Trumpet Care

-Is The Angel Trumpet Poisonous or Toxic?
+Is Angels Trumpet Poisonous or Toxic?

-Exposure to these Brugmansia species is highly poisonous as it may cause the anticholinergic syndrome in the central nervous system.
+Exposure to these Brugmansia species is highly poisonous as it may cause anticholinergic syndrome in the central nervous system.

 The other toxic plants containing similar amounts of tropane alkaloids include Hyoscyamus and Datura stramonium (jimsonweed).